top of page

 good investment properties singapore

-This is when one co-owner transfers their share of ownership of the property to the other co-owner(s).
+Decoupling involves one co-owner transferring their share of ownership to the other co-owner(s).

-Note that married couples cannot decouple in this way for HDB flats as the loophole in granting frivolous transfer of ownership to one party has been shut off on May 4 2016.
+Note that married couples cannot decouple in this way for HDB flats as the loophole in granting frivolous transfer of ownership to one party has been closed on May 4 2016.

 HDB transfer of ownership